marcelkalveram/facebook-tab-boilerplate/README.md

 Under `Basic Info`, the `Site URL` should be within the same domain as your application.

-The `App Domains` should represent the domain name where your app is running, e.g.: yourdomain.com if your application can be accessed via https://yourdomain.com/myapplication, or localhost if you are running your app on a local web server like MAMP.
+The `App Domains` value should represent the domain name where your app is running, e.g.:
+`yourdomain.com` if your application can be accessed via https://yourdomain.com/myapplication/, or `localhost` if you are running your app on a local web server like MAMP.

 **Auth dialog**